aindilis/plan-monitor/README.md

-This system will take recommendations (such as for instance the CDC/WHO's guidelines related to the COVID-19 pandemic) compiled into a behavior tree specification, an interactively walks people through tasks most likely a mobile phone's web-browser.
+This system will take recommendations (such as for instance the CDC/WHO's guidelines related to the COVID-19 pandemic) compiled into a behavior tree specification, an interactively walks people through tasks most likely on a mobile phone's web-browser.

 Eventually, the user will be able to enter into the interface a task such as 'go to the grocery store' and the corresponding procedure wll